Addiction is a condition that is as individual as the person struggling with it. This is why there are so many different

 There are many kinds of addictions, all of which can be fueled by any number of factors.
 Environment, genetics, the particular substance used, or how often it’s taken — those all can play a part.

 It only makes sense, then, that there would be many addiction counseling techniques to address substance use disorders.
 Since it’s not a one-size-fits-all illness, there cannot be a one-size-fits-all approach to treating it.

 Here’s a look at a few therapies used to combat dependency.
 Note: None of these are a cure for addiction, but they can serve as excellent supplements to the recovery process.

-During motivational interviewing, the therapist becomes “a helper in the change process,” according to the Center for Substance Abuse Treatment.
+During motivational interviewing, the therapist becomes “a helper in the change process,” according to the Center for Substance Use Disorder Treatment.

 Motivational interviewing has roots in the work of psychologist Carl Rogers, who believed that people have the ability to make choices and change via self-actualization.

 In treatment, it’s assumed that the client holds some ambivalence about addiction (and changing behaviors), which is normal, but this ambivalence is a roadblock to recovery.
 The client and therapist collaborate to address the hesitancy to change.
 Understanding the “Why,” of the fear of changing can help the therapist gently guide the client toward embracing a recovery from addiction to substances or alcohol.

 The motivational interviewing process consists of stages of change: